dr-wojak/redundancy-awareness/README.md

 **Key components of this record include:**
 * **The Finality of Notice**: Documentation of the 2025 follow-up, confirming that the Office of the Tánaiste remained in possession of high-level strategic warnings for over 12 months without initiating a decision pathway.
-* **Exhibition of "Designed Forgetting"**: A chronological mapping showing how evidence submitted in 2024 was systematically "lost" in the administrative architecture, requiring the 2025 re-submission archived here.
+* **Exhibition of "Designed Forgetting"**: A chronological mapping showing how evidence submitted in 2024 was systematically lost in the administrative architecture, requiring the 2025 re-submission archived here.
 * **Jurisdictional Dead-Ends**: Records of the circular referral process, where the enquiry was bounced between departments to avoid substantive engagement, providing a live case study of *Séachanachas* (Governance by Avoidance).
-* **The Trigger for Statutory Filing**: This file serves as the immediate precursor to the *Ethics in Public Office Act* filings; it establishes that the "Policy Disagreement" defence is void, as the State refused to even acknowledge the scientific basis of the proposal, let alone disagree with it.
+* **The Trigger for Statutory Filing**: This file serves as the immediate precursor to the *Ethics in Public Office Act* filings; it establishes that the "Policy Disagreement" defence is void, as the [State refused to even acknowledge the scientific basis of the proposal, let alone disagree with it.](https://github.com/dr-wojak/governmentality-2025)

 ## Directory Structure